Sustainable Campus Infrastructure

 (If you are in need of captioning, please click the closed caption button at the bottom of the frame.)

 EMU is one of a few universities in the nation that is heated and powered almost entirely without coal or oil.
-The 55-ton cogeneration system that EMU uses supplies approximately 98 percent of the heat and 93 percent of the electricity to Eastern's 800-acre campus.
+The 55-ton cogeneration system that EMU uses can supply approximately 98 percent of the heat and 93 percent of the electricity to Eastern's 800-acre campus.
 Cogeneration is a combined heat and power system that uses one fuel source, in this case natural gas, to simultaneously produce electricity and steam heat.
 The system will achieve annual net energy savings to the University of more than $2.8 million creating a return on investment in just under nine years.

 How much environmental savings will result?
 The new cogeneration unit will create an annual reduction of 21,305 tons of carbon dioxide (CO2), equivalent to: